HOW TO GET TO>

 On Sundays and Public Holidays only the following additional services operate to The Peak;

-Citybus 15B (fare HK$9.60) from Tin Hau MTR Station Bus Terminus via Causeway Bay and Stubbs Road.
+Citybus 15B from Tin Hau MTR Station Bus Terminus via Causeway Bay and Stubbs Road.
 Frequency every 20 minutes from 12-00 to 19-00.
 Journey time appx 30 minutes.

 GREEN MINIBUS

-A faster bus service to The Peak is provided by Green Minibus number 1 (fare HK$9.2) although the views are not quite as scenic as those provided by the above franchised double deck bus services.
+A faster bus service to The Peak is provided by Green Minibus number 1 although the views are not quite as scenic as those provided by the above franchised double deck bus services.
 The service starts from Hong Kong Station Public Transport Interchange (MTR Hong Kong Station Exit E1) which is located under the Four Seasons Hotel end of IFC Mall (the Green Minibus Terminus is somewhat hidden away behind the main bus terminus).
-The service travels via Connaught Road (where you can board near City Hall) and Peak Road and terminates at the bus terminus under the Peak Galleria adjacent to the Upper Peak Tram Terminus.
+The service travels via Connaught Road (where it can be boarded near City Hall) and Peak Road and terminates at the bus terminus under the Peak Galleria adjacent to the Upper Peak Tram Terminus.
 Journey time is 25/30 minutes and the service operates a 5/12 minute frequency from 06-30 (07-25 on Sundays and Public Holidays) to midnight.
-On the return journey from The Peak you can disembark in Central on Ice House Street, Peddar Street outside Central MTR Station, IFC 2 Tower or at the terminus.
+On the return journey from The Peak the minibus stops on Peddar Street outside Central MTR Station and at IFC 2 Tower before terminating at Hong Kong Station.

 For more detailed information about The Peak and its attractions see THE PEAK